-Applicants must be enrolled in a recognized Apprenticeship program, Skilled Trades, and/or Technology Programs: Part-time or full-time certificate or diploma programs (2-4 year programs) and Apprenticeships: (i.e. on-the-job training).
+Applicants must be enrolled in a recognized Apprenticeship program, Skilled Trades, and/or Technology Programs: This includes Part-time or Full-time certificate or diploma programs (2 to 4 year programs) and Apprenticeships (i.e. on-the-job training).

 Eligible fields of studies: carpenter, pipefitter, electrician, welder, plumber, machinist etc.

 Women in Business, Marine Field or Trades

 Applicants must be female and enrolled in one of the programs mentioned above.

 Final approval is at the discretion of the NGC Scholarship Committee.

 Note: Once Scholarships are granted, the recipients will be featured in “NGC News”, NGC’s Newsletter, and a notice will be posted on NGC’s social media pages

 The newsletter is available here.
 A limited number of copies will be available in print.
 NGC plans to produce a newsletter twice a year, once during the summer and again in December.
 To provide feedback, email us at firstname.lastname@example.org.